mikhailshilkov/mikhailio-hugo/content/lab/pulumi/3-resourcegroup/index.md

 });
 ```

+> Note: Here and at the later steps, we build the file incrementally.
+You should add the snippets to your existing `index.ts` file instead of replacing the previous code.

 Declaring a resource is just calling a constructor of the corresponding type.
 We assigned the new resource to the variable `rg` to be able to use it for other resources.

 Note that each resource has two names: a logical one (first constructor argument) and a physical one (`name` property in the second argument).
 The logical name is visible in Pulumi console, while the physical name is the actual resource name in Azure.
 You could omit the `name` property: then a physical name would be automatically constructed as `Logical Name + random suffix`.